mcornick/clilol/docs/clilol_create_purl.md

 Specify the PURL name with the --name flag, and the URL with the --url flag.

+The PURL will be created as unlisted by default.
+To create a listed PURL, use the --listed flag.

 ```
 clilol create purl [flags]
 ```